 Mmmm mmm!
-In this easy recipe, I used rhubarb and strawberries on the bottom, quick cooking oats and ground pecan nuts on top, with no-butter, no-oil.
-The topping is crispy, not soggy, and the ground up nuts make it healthier, while adding flavour, depth and fibre!
+In this easy recipe, I used rhubarb and strawberries on the bottom, quick cooking oats and optionally ground pecan nuts on top, with no-butter, no-oil.
+The topping is crispy, not soggy, and if you add them, the ground up nuts make it healthier, while adding flavour, depth and fibre!

-So delicious with the warm, juicy, soft, sweetened fruit, slightly spiced, and the crispy oat topping.
+So delicious with the warm, juicy, soft, slightly sweetened fruit and crispy oat topping.

 FOLLOW and SUBSCRIBE to VeganEnvy.com on Pinterest, Twitter, Instagram, YouTube, and Facebook!

 Healthy Rhubarb Strawberry Crisp/ Crumble, Gluten-free, Low FODMAP, Vegan, Dessert

 - 3 cups strawberries frozen or fresh, sliced

 - 1/4 cup sugar or dry sweetener of your choice